elkanatovey/dataLink_relay/README.md

-# mbg_relay
+# Multi-cloud Border Gateway(MBG) relay implementation
-implementation of relay for reverse nat for mbg gateway
+Through mcb relay importers and exporters of services can communicate even when the exporter of a service is behind a firewall